turneralex/turneralex.github.io/README.md

 # turneralex.github.io

-a portfolio of my work
+a portfolio of my work, completed as part of study & personal interest